yaksher/discord_telegram_mirror_bot/README.md

   If you did the optional `admins` step, there will be an autocomplete listing all unmapped telegram channels the bot is in (or well, a best-effort guess; if no messages have been sent since the bot was added, it might not be listed, and if the bot was removed, it'll still be listed (to remove a channel that the bot was removed from from the autocomplete list, simply attempt to bridge to it; the command will fail and the channel will not be listed again)).

   Otherwise, you'll have to find the chat id of the Telegram chat some other way.
 Note that _anyone can add mappings_ as long as they have the appropriate Discord permissions.
 The `admins` list only controls who sees autocomplete.
 Correspondingly, if someone gets the add link for your Discord bot and adds it somewhere, finds the @ handle for your Telegram bot and adds that somewhere, they will be able to use your hosting of the bot.
 This is arguably a denial of service vulnerability probably, but I don't really care.
 If this bothers you, you can add `if !db::admins().await.contains(&command.user.id) { return; }` to the beginning of `handle_bridge_command` in `main.rs` or whatever.
-- To remove a bridge, run `/unbridge` on the Discord side.
+- To remove a bridge, run `/unbridge` on the Discord or Telegram side.
+- You can also mark a Discord server or category as a named "hub."
+Any admin knowing the name can then run `/bridge <hub name>` in a Telegram channel with the bot to create a channel in the server/category linked to the Telegram channel from which the command was run.
+(There is currently no support for linking to an existing channel from Telegram.)
+See the `/hub`, `/unhub`, and `/hubinfo` commands on Discord.

 Please note that the features may not be up to date because I may add things and forget to update it.
 Also the list may not be exhaustive because it was written off the top of my head.